 While the LLC structure may not make sense for every franchise owner-operator, there are a number of advantages that it offers.

-LLCs Can Offer Tax Benefits
+LLCs Can Offer Tax Advantages

 Business owners never exactly look forward to tax season but owning an LLC can take some of the stings out.
 That’s because incorporating your franchise as an LLC actually allows you some choice about the tax structure you choose.